-Normally a good Honours degree from a UK institution; an equivalent overseas qualification; or an equivalent professional qualification (eg from a health, teaching or child welfare background or similar).
-Candidates not fully meeting these criteria may nevertheless be considered on a case by case basis.
+A 2:2 (or above) UK Honours degree , or an equivalent overseas qualification; or an equivalent professional qualification (e.g. from a health, teaching or child welfare background or similar).

 Months of entry